Lumbre

 Milling: By hand with mallets (mazos) in hollow tree trunk (canoa)

-Fermentation: (Natural 4-7 days in buried 90 liter clay pots (potable water added after day 1 or 2)
+Fermentation: (Natural 4-7 days in 90-liter clay pots (potable water added after day 1 or 2)

 Condensers: Stainless steel & copper